 Fretboard / Fingerboard

 The fretboard hosts frets, fret wires, and inlays.
-They are also commonly referred to as fingerboards, depending on which side of the pond you are at.
+They are also referred to as fingerboards, depending on which side of the pond you are at.
 Ebony, rosewood, maple, and other hardwoods are popular construction materials.

 A neck does not refer to the fretboard; the two are categorized separately.
 An acoustic guitar neck is a long plank that contains the frets, nut, and some form of reinforcement.
 It is topped with a fretboard (or fingerboard) that contains fret wires and inlays (fret markers).